AlexJ2006/VehicleInformation/VehicleInfo/## Topics to include in assessment.md

 learm the tests for each of them using dummy data and show how they are beneficial

-be careful with teh submission, we are given a mark based on what we have submitted.
+be careful with the submission, we are given a mark based on what we have submitted.
 JungHun will download the file, unzip it and check the contents.
 We shouold check that the unloaded file is working properly on our own.